-Through water baptism, we identify with the death, burial and resurrection of Jesus.
+Through water baptism, we identify with the death, burial, and resurrection of Jesus.
 It’s like saying to the Lord Jesus, “Your death is my death—I no longer have to die for my sins.
 Your life is my life—I now have your eternal life, and I will not die for my sins.”

-As you are immersed under water, you bury your old sinful nature.
+As you are immersed underwater, you bury your old sinful nature.
 When you come up out of the water, you experience the new life and resurrection that belong to you through Jesus.

 Baptism is a symbol of a covenant and commitment, much like a wedding ring.
 When a couple marries, they give each other a wedding ring.
 This ring does not make them married; the promise and covenant they made to each other make them married.
 The ring is a symbol to others of that promise and covenant they made in their hearts to each other.
-Like the wedding ring, baptism is a symbol which testifies before God and man of the promise and covenant a person has made in his hear with Jesus.
+Like the wedding ring, baptism is a symbol that testifies before God and man of the commitment and covenant a person has made in his hear with Jesus.
 At the same time, baptism is more than just a symbol.
-There is a very real spiritual work that is accomplished in the waters of baptism.
+There is a genuine spiritual work that is accomplished in the waters of baptism.
 According to Colossians 2:11-12, God cuts away our old sin-loving nature from our hearts.

 All those who have committed themselves to Jesus Christ as their Lord, by turning away from sin and trusting in Him, should be baptized.
 For this reason, we do not baptize babies or children who are too young to make a conscientious decision to follow Christ.
 While babies may be dedicated to the Lord from birth (1 Samuel 1:21-24), baptism is reserved for believers.
 Once you have committed yourself to Jesus Christ and acknowledge Him as Lord by turning away from sin and trusting in Him, you are ready for water baptism.